 - Check-in: If possible, check in and print your boarding passes before arriving at the airport.
-Some airlines may have automated check-in kiosks at the airport.
 If you have checked bags, you will have to check your bags at airline counter or with the airline's curbside check in service.
-Travelers should contact their airline to see if it is in place at their airport.
+Travelers should contact their airline to see if curbside check in is available at the airport.

 - Terminal Access: Normally, only ticketed passengers are allowed beyond the screener checkpoints, except for passengers who may need to be escorted to the gate, such as an unaccompanied child or someone with special medical needs.

 - Metallic Items: Travelers should remove all metal objects prior to passing through the screening process.
-While belts with metal buckles may have to be removed, smaller jewelry items like tungsten rings and earrings may be left on.
+Smaller metal items like tungsten rings and earrings may be left on.

 Airport parking rules are being strictly enforced and your car may be quickly ticketed and towed.

-Watch your bags while you are at the airport and don't accept packages from strangers.
+Know what you are carrying: Watch your bags while you are at the airport and don't accept packages from strangers.
 Be prepared to answer questions about who packed your bags and whether you might have left them unattended at any time.
-Think carefully and answer honestly--history has shown that criminals and terrorists use unwitting passengers to carry bombs or other dangerous items on board aircraft, either by tricking passengers into carrying packages or by simply slipping items into unwatched bags.
+Think carefully and answer honestly--criminals and terrorists often use unwitting passengers to carry bombs or other dangerous items on board aircraft, either by tricking passengers into carrying packages or by simply slipping items into unwatched bags.
 If you have any doubts, say so.

 Airport security products